Ballou Tabla: Return to Montreal Impact

 Tabla returned to Montreal on loan through to the end of the 2019 MLS season on August 7, 2019.
 In January 2020, Tabla signed with Montreal on a permanent transfer.
 Tabla did not feature much in the 2021 season, but he did play a crucial role in the club's Canadian Championship run, scoring two goals in stoppage time to give Montréal a 3-1 victory in the quarterfinals over HFX Wanderers FC, allowing Montreal to advance and ultimately win the trophy.
 After the 2021 season, CF Montreal would announce that they would not exercise the option on Tabla's contract, making him a free agent.

 Atlético Ottawa

 On 15 February 2022, Tabla signed a three-year contract with Canadian Premier League side Atlético Ottawa through the 2024 season.
 He made his debut on April 9 in Ottawa's season opener against Cavalry FC.
 Tabla scored his first goal for his new club on April 29, netting a late equalizer in a 2-2 draw with York United at York Lions Stadium.

 Manisa

 On 25 January 2023, it was officially announced that Tabla had joined TFF First League side Manisa for an undisclosed fee.
 He subsequently made his debut for the Turkish club four days later, coming in as a substitute for Edgar Prib in the 62nd minute of a 1-1 league draw against Denizlispor.

+Return to Atlético Ottawa

+On 22 January 2024, Atlético Ottawa announced Tabla had returned to the side, signing a three-year contract following a mutual termination of his contract with Manisa.